 - The majority of Zoom customers now pay monthly

 - And MongoDB found they closed more when they stopped having their sales team push annual contracts!
 More on that here.

 Maybe in the 2020s, it’s time to stand behind our products more and just let every customer cancel whenever they want.
 For any or no reason:

 - First, if the customer is unhappy and isn’t going to renew, in the long run, it doesn’t matter if they cancel on month 4 or simply don’t renew on month 12.
 They won’t be part of your long-term revenue base either way.

-- Third, we’ve all figured out that having sales processes that in the end close customers that don’t “stick” is a net negative.
-Having even 5% of your customers be sold products that simply don’t work for them not only drags down your NPS, it creates huge stresses on customer sucess, support, etc. It also creates drama for the sales team, too, if you have to deal with clawbacks and other related issues.
+- Third, we’ve all figured out that having sales processes that, in the end, close customers that don’t “stick” is a net negative.
+Having even 5% of your customers be sold products that simply don’t work for them not only drags down your NPS, it creates huge stresses on customer success, support, etc. It also creates drama for the sales team, too, if you have to deal with clawbacks and other related issues.
 These mis-sold customers are incredibly distracting to the organization.